reillytilbury/coppafish/docs/glossary.md

 channels to distinguish every dye colour (almost always the number of channels is equal to the number of unique dyes).
 But, a dye can have "bleed through", i.e. brightness in multiple channels from the same dye.

 * DAPI - A dye that fluoresces the nuclei of all cells.
-It can be used to register the round images to one another (not recommended).
-The DAPI is not essential for coppafish but is recommended as a debugging tool, where it can be used as an overlay in the [Viewer](diagnostics.md#viewer).
+It is used to register the round images to one another.
+The DAPI is also an overlay in the [Viewer](diagnostics.md#viewer).

 * Gene code - A sequence of dyes that are assigned to a gene for each sequencing round.
 Each gene has a unique gene code.
 For example, if the dyes are labelled `0, 1, 2` and there are 2 sequencing rounds, some example gene codes are